spier/spier.github.io/_drafts/2014-11-10-the-6-best-reasons-to-study-computer-science.md

 So here 6 good reasons to study computer science:

-1. **Financing your studies** yourself is doable.
-There are many student jobs that you can do, even while still in your undergrads.
-Especially once you have your first programming experiences, many companies have jobs that you can apply for.

 1. **Working abroad is easy!** You need to speak English, and you are pretty much good to go.
 In the EU you can travel freely, and fairly easy get the necessary papers to work in any of the EU countries.
 Non-EU citizens can get a blue card, given that they have a degree of higher education.
 Even getting a working visa in the US is doable, although that takes a bit more effort from what I hear.

 1. Teams are **intercultural by default**.
 There are more jobs than applicants, and working abroad is fairly easy as mentioned before.
 Hence companies often consider a wider audience of applicants than in other professions.
 It is common to work in teams where pretty much every colleague represents another nation.
 That adds a lot of energy to the team dynamics. :smile: